Divorce? Should I stay or should I go?

 Divorce will have a significant and permanent impact on you and your family.
 If you have the slightest doubt, I encourage you to first gain clarity and confidence before you make any final decisions.

 Perhaps one of you is trying to save the marriage and start counselling services while the other is thinking of ending it?
 Do you have one foot in and one foot out and can’t decide to stay or to go?
 Have you discussed divorce or maybe already seen a lawyer but you’re still not sure if this is the right decision?

 If this sounds like your situation, you probably should not pursue traditional couples therapy!

 This approach does not seek to “fix” the problems in the relationship but rather helps you to discern if the problems can and should be solved.
-It is short-term (maximum of 5 sessions) and designed to seek clarity and confidence around the decision about the future of the marriage, based on a deeper understanding of what has happened to the relationship.
+Discernment Counselling starts with a DISCERNMENT INTENSIVE.
+This is a unique 2-hour session that combines both couple and individual time.
+The goal is to seek clarity and confidence around the decision about the future of the marriage, based on a deeper understanding of what has happened to the relationship.
 This approach enables you both to slow down, take a deep breath and consider all your options and future possibilities.